Prafull Sharma

 Unlike the inescapable horrors in the works of Lovecraft, however, you can make sense of the chaos if you approach it methodically.
 You can understand what your audience wants.

 You can take actions that will bring measurable results.
-And if they don't, repeat and reiterate, taking into account insights gained in the process.
+And if they don't, repeat and reiterate, considering insights gained in the process.
 This might sound as daunting as a trip to Dunwich, but that's why we've put together these tips to help you make sense of it all:

 Your technology must perform well since it can render your site inaccessible to many of your intended audience.
 A site designed only for desktop monitors will be almost unusable on a small mobile screen.
-If you’re using a lot of images, plugins, and other “nice to have” extras, it’s worth remembering that they impose a toll on your site’s performance.
+If you’re using many images, plugins, and other “nice to have” extras, it’s worth remembering that they take a toll on your site’s performance.

-Mobile traffic has dramatically increased, overtaking desktop traffic, and will soon be the primary way people consume content.
+Mobile traffic has dramatically increased, overtaking desktop traffic, which will soon be how people consume content.

 Google has acknowledged that most people nowadays browse the web through their smartphones, tuning their ranking algorithms to reward websites that are "mobile first."
-Since, theoretically, most of your visitors will be on a mobile device, you should make sure your site offers a stellar mobile experience.
+Since most of your visitors will be on a mobile device, you should ensure your site offers a stellar mobile experience.

-To check your site’s mobile performance, pay a visit to the Mobile tab in the Audience section of Analytics.
+To check your site’s mobile performance, click on the Mobile tab in the Audience section of Analytics.
 Check out the Overview to gain insights into your site's performance on mobile devices.

 We should note, though, that by “mobile performance,” Google doesn’t (only) mean your site’s speed.
 By a “site’s mobile performance,” Google also refers to how your site’s design works on mobile devices.